Jersey Joe Walcott vs. Rocky Marciano: Background

 During Jersey Joe Walcott's over two decade long boxing career, he would fight for the heavyweight championship several times.
 In four close fights, he lost title shots to Joe Louis and Ezzard Charles (twice to each), before finally winning the undisputed heavyweight title in 1951, after scoring a knockout victory over Charles in their third match.
 At the age of 37, Walcott was the oldest man to win the heavyweight championship (a record he held for over 40 years until he was surpassed by George Foreman in 1994).
 He defended his title with a 15-round unanimous decision in a fourth fight with Charles, before facing Marciano.

-Rocky Marciano had built up an impressive record of 42 straight victories, winning all but five in knockout or stoppage.
+The 29 year old Rocky Marciano had built up an impressive record of 42 straight victories, winning all but five in knockout or stoppage.
 He rose into prominence in the early 1950s, scoring notable victories over several top contenders, including Joe Louis, before facing off with Walcott.

 The two men signed to face other on 20 August, with the champion guaranteed 40% of the live gate and the challenger 20%.

-Marciano was a slight favorite to beat the older champion, though the more experienced Walcott entered the fight confident of victory.
+Marciano was a slight favorite to beat the champion, though the more experienced Walcott entered the fight confident of victory.

 The fight

 The fight proved to be a very hard-fought match for both men.
 Walcott spent most of the fight using his superior boxing skills and reach to keep the challenger on the outside, where he could more easily pick his shots and effectively counter Rocky's punches.
 Marciano attempted to close the distance, hoping to wear the champion down with constant punching.
-Walcott scored a knock down in the opening round (the first of only two times in Rocky’s career that he was knocked off his feet), and from there put up a comfortable lead over the challenger, although Marciano kept constant pressure on the champion, scoring heavy blows through the fight.
+Walcott scored a knock down in the opening round (the first of only two times in Rocky's career that he was knocked off his feet), and from there put up a comfortable lead over the challenger, although Marciano kept constant pressure on the champion, scoring heavy blows through the fight.